College is about more than a degree

 In 2012, Zach and a group of concerned DelVal students announced a project that would use college land to grow food for people in need.
-The project, Hope of the Harvest, is a partnership between Delaware Valley College, Philabundance, the Bucks County Opportunity Council, The United Way of Bucks County, The Land O'Lakes Foundation, The Reinvestment Fund and The Lehigh Valley Community Foundation/ Pharo Family Fund.
+The project, Hope of the Harvest, is a partnership between Delaware Valley University, Philabundance, the Bucks County Opportunity Council, The United Way of Bucks County, The Land O'Lakes Foundation, The Reinvestment Fund and The Lehigh Valley Community Foundation/ Pharo Family Fund.

 It started with just one acre on DelVal’s main campus in Doylestown.
 In 2013, the project tripled in size to three acres, which are split between the Roth Center For Sustainable Agriculture in North Wales, Pa., and the College’s main campus.
 In 2014, thanks to grant support, DelVal will harvest the first produce grown indoors in campus greenhouses.
 Growing food indoors allows Hope of the Harvest to provide pantries with fresh food after the traditional growing season ends, a time when it is difficult to get fresh food donated.

 Nelson Mandela said, “Education is the most powerful weapon, which you can use to change the world.”